Vegetable Gardening Series

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Are you new to the area and hoping to start a garden?
-Maybe you’ve been here your whole life, but don’t have a “green thumb”?
-Or maybe you’re a seasoned gardener, but are looking to pick up a new trick or two?
+Maybe you’ve been here your whole life, but don’t have a “green thumb”.
+Or maybe you’re a seasoned gardener, but are looking to pick up a new trick or two.
 Regardless of your situation N.C.
 Cooperative Extension, Currituck County Center has the series for you!
 Starting this April, we are offering a three-part Vegetable Gardening Series.
 All classes will take place at the Currituck County Extension Office, 120 Community Way in Barco from 10:00 to Noon.
 There is a $15.00 fee for each class, but with that cost comes materials to start your garden, to help it grow, and to help protect it from pests.
-You can sign up for as many of the classes as you would like, or all three here at (https://currituckvegetablegardeningseries.eventbrite.com).
+You can sign up for as many of the classes as you would like, or all three at the Vegetable Gardening Series Eventbrite.

-Join us on April 5th for our Garden Preparation class where we’ll learn what it takes to get our gardens off to a strong start.
+Join us on April 6th for our Garden Preparation class where we’ll learn what it takes to get our gardens off to a strong start.
 We’ll cover site selection and preparation, planting dates, and variety selection.
 With this class fee, you’ll take home seeds and transplants to start your own summer garden.
-Sign up by the first of March to help us decide which seeds and transplants we’ll provide and cover in the class.

-Two weeks later on April 19th, we will cover Fertility and Troubleshooting.
+Two weeks later on April 20th, we will cover Fertility and Troubleshooting.
 If you’ve ever dealt with blossom end rot, had bushy tomatoes, or had poor seed emergence, this is the class for you!
-We’ll cover some of the common issues gardeners face in our area related to nutrient deficiencies and garden maintenance.
+We’ll cover some of the common issues gardeners face in our area related to nutrient deficiencies and garden maintenance, including pruning and staking tomatoes.

 We are accepting cash and check payments in addition to paying via credit card through Eventbrite.
 Please, make checks payable to NCSU.
 Checks and cash payments can be received at the Currituck Extension Office located at 120 Community Way Barco NC 27917, within 5 days of registration.
 Class size is limited and full registration, including payment, is required to hold your spot.
 If you have any problems registering please feel free to call us at 252-232-2261, and we will walk you through the process.

-Currently, masks are not required for indoor in-person classes but are encouraged for all individuals.
-Please be aware this could change in light of changing state or local COVID-19 mandates.
-For more information or accommodations for persons with disabilities please contact Adam Formella at 252-232-2261, email email@example.com no later than ten business days before the event.
+For more information or accommodations for persons with disabilities please contact Adam Formella at 252-232-2261, or email email@example.com no later than ten business days before the event.